Debra Lafave

-Debra Jean Williams (née Beasley; born August 28, 1980), better known under her former married name of Debra Lafave, is a convicted sex offender who formerly taught at Angelo L. Greco Middle School in Temple Terrace, Florida.
+Debra Jean Williams (née Beasley; born August 28, 1980), better known under her former married name of Debra Lafave, is a former teacher at Angelo L. Greco Middle School in Temple Terrace, Florida.
 In 2005, she pleaded guilty to lewd or lascivious battery against a teenager.
-The charges stemmed from a sexual encounter with a 14-year-old student in mid-2004.
-Lafave's plea bargain included no prison time, opting for three years of house arrest due to safety concerns, and seven years of probation.
+The charges stemmed from a sexual encounter with a male student; referred to at the time as "M.M." in the police reports and "Jack" in her estranged then-husband's book Gorgeous Disaster: The Tragic Story of Debra LaFave, in the summer of 2004 when she was 23 and he, "M.M.", was 14.
+Lafave's plea bargain included no prison time, opting for three years of house arrest due to safety concerns, seven years of probation, and lifetime registration as a sex offender.